bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ### Interact with the process

-Now we need to execute the process, as a human would do, so that the flow goes forward.
+Our platform and process are now ready to be executed.
+We have to set interactions with the process to continue the execution flow.
 The interactions depend on the design of our process.
-Let's complete our main application flow:
+Here is an example of the application flow:
 ```kotlin
 ...
 executeProcess(requester, validator, processDefinition)